Garfield in the Rough (1984 TV Short)

 Garfield: If we don't get out of here, we're gonna be dead.
 And if that happens, heaven forbid, I'm never gonna speak to you again.

 [Garfield's neighborhood is all in black and white.
 A caption at the bottom of the screen reads, "Please do not adjust your set.
 All the color has temporarily gone out of Garfield's life."
-Later, Garfield wakes up somberly in his box-like bed]
+Later, Garfield wakes up somberly in his box-like bed; first lines]

 Garfield: Ho hum.
 Double ho... hum.
 Heck with it.
 Let's shoot the works, TRIPLE ho hum.